rphovley/node-api-gcae-gcsql-tenancy/README.md

 ## Quick Start
 - Run `yarn` to install dependencies
 - Run `yarn start-db` to the postgres db container
+- Go to the `knex` directory and run `knex migrate:latest` to run db migrations.
 - Run `yarn start` to start the api.
 This will also compile typescript into javascript and watch for any changes.

 ## Linting
+- Uses the .eslintrc.js file at the root of the project to configure different rules for the project.
+- Install dbaeumer.vscode-eslint AND esbenp.prettier-vscode extensions to vscode

 ## Testing
 - See`Jokes` section

+## Knex | Objection
+- This project makes use of Knex and Objection for it's relation db needs.
+Objection is built on top of Knex.
+We utilize Knex for migrations and db connections and then Objection for Object modeling.

 ### Notes
 - The entry point file is at `server/bin/www`, which bootstraps the server and starts listening.